Regularity and inverse theorems for uniformity norms on compact abelian groups and nilmanifolds: Ultraproducts of nilspaces, and an outline of the main proof

-In this section, we begin by recalling some basic notions concerning ultraproducts and the Loeb measure.
+We begin by recalling some basic notions concerning ultraproducts and the Loeb measure.
 We do so primarily to gather the required terminology and notation.
-For more background on ultraproducts, we refer to \cite[\S 1.7]{TaoH}, and for more details on their measure-theoretic aspects in relation to higher-order Fourier analysis, we refer to \cite{Warner}.
+For more background on these tools we refer to standard texts such as \cite{Ross}, or more recent treatments such as \cite[\S 1.7, \S 2.10]{TaoH}.
+More detail on the use of these tools specifically in higher-order Fourier analysis can also be found in \cite{Warner}.